-When I learned that Anthony Bourdain:Parts Unknown was airing a travel and food show in Porto, Portugal the news brought back memories of the first time I was in Porto and came face to face with a real “Francesinha”.
+When I learned that Anthony Bourdain:Parts Unknown was airing a travel and food show in Porto, Portugal it brought back memories of the first time I visited Porto and came face to face with a real “Francesinha”.

 Can’t wait for Anthony Bourdain’s show on Sunday, July 2nd, so that I can reminisce about my August 2013 visit to Porto and my first experience eating the famous Francesinha sandwich.